Bringing Bible Study to Your Parish

 probably also want to set up small groups at different times throughout the

 week which members may join if they wish.
+In this way, a wide variety

 of people in various stages of adult life will be encouraged to